Get Our FREE Guide to Landing a Remote Job You Love

-But if you’re dreaming of a remote job, and even if you own your own business or work as a freelancer, you’re probably wondering if it’s REALLY possible to get work done with your mother-in-law on the next towel drinking Mai Tais, or your husband in the driver’s seat listening to sports talk radio.
+If you’re dreaming of a remote job—and even if you own your own business or work as a freelancer—you’re probably wondering if it’s actually possible to get work done with your mother-in-law on the next towel drinking daiquiris, or your partner in the driver’s seat listening to the radio.

-It’s totally doable (and members of the Skillcrush team do it all the time!), but it takes some planning.
+Here’s the good news: It’s totally doable (and members of the Skillcrush team do it all the time!).
+But working remotely absolutely takes some planning.

-First off, if you don’t have a job that gives you the freedom to work remotely, find out what flexible work options are available to you.
-Then make sure to talk to your boss about the possibility of taking a workcation—or traveling while on the job.
+If you don’t have a job that gives you the freedom to work remotely, find out what flexible work options are available to you—like a working vacation.
+Then make sure to sit your boss down and present your case, complete with your plans for availability, access, etc.

-But if you’re already working in a remote job or pounding the pavement as a freelancer, and you’re SO ready for your first workcation, here are some guidelines you should keep in mind:
+Once you’ve got the go ahead or—lucky you!—you’re already working in a remote job or pounding the pavement as a freelancer, here are some guidelines you should keep in mind:

-Instead, opt for a more predictable travel situation, like a long weekend trip in a hotel with WIFI, or spending a workweek in a big city (with lots of coffee shops, WIFI signals, and electronics stores).
+Instead, opt for a more predictable travel situation, like a long weekend in a hotel with Wifi, or spending a workweek in a big city (with lots of coffee shops, Wifi signals, and electronics stores).

-Once you’ve tested your wings working remotely from a hotel or well-populated area, think about branching out on more adventurous trips.
+Once you’ve tested your wings working remotely from a hotel or well-populated area, you can think about branching out on more adventurous trips.

 But when you pack for a workcation, you should prepare for the worst.